-The Community Foundation for Surrey is pleased to announce that a number of our Donor Funds have come together with some additional generous support from Surrey County Council to support the sustainability and resilience of our voluntary sector organisations.
+The Community Foundation for Surrey is pleased to announce that a number of our Donor Funds have come together to support the sustainability and resilience of our voluntary sector organisations.

 Pandemic working has necessitated many charities and community groups working more closely together with other groups to deliver services together and change services to new ways of delivery.

 In the current economic climate, coming out of a period when many funders gave an unprecedented amount, the funding environment is bleak.
 Many public sector contracts have been frozen and public grants programmes either cancelled or drastically cut back.
 Increasingly charities are looking to respond to the urgent need to cut costs by looking for new ways of working, cementing partnership working or even merging.
 In addition, many are looking to change their business model in order to achieve greater financial sustainability in the longer-term.
 On the positive side many are building on what they have learned during the pandemic which enabled them to re-imagine the services they provide to beneficiaries.

 In response, CFS has created the Surrey Strategic Transformation Programme.
 The focus of this funding will be to support local voluntary and community organisations to become more resilient.
 It will help organisations to plan and adapt to change and be better equipped to survive and thrive through challenges and opportunities that may arise.

 What sorts of things would we support?

 - Work to carry out a feasibility study for premises move or new merger/partnership.

 - Strengthening an organisation’s leadership and governance, ensuring it has the right skills available to maintain and develop its work including set up of new partnerships/merger or improving strategic planning.

 - Building the capacity of an organisation’s digital/IT infrastructure to help deliver services and reach the communities it serves more efficiently and effectively.